-The law provides that the granting of benefits provided for under the social security system, by the system's administration, releases the employer from liability with regard to occupational illness or accident suffered by the employee, except in those cases where the occupational hazard has occurred owing to negligence or fault on the part of the employer, in which case additional tort liabilities may arise.
+The law provides that the granting of benefits provided within the social security system, by the system's administration, releases the employer from liability with regard to any occupational illness or accident suffered by the employee, except when the occupational hazard has occurred as a result of negligence or fault on the part of the employer, in which case additional tort liabilities may arise.

 The disability of an employee because of an accident or occupational illness, provided it is not of an absolute and permanent nature, suspends the employment contract.

-The employee's social security contribution, and the income tax generated, must be withheld, declared and paid monthly by the employer to the social security system.
+The employee's social security contribution and the income tax generated must be withheld, declared and paid monthly by the employer into the social security system.

 Even though restrictive covenants are not regulated by Panamanian law, and there is no jurisprudence discussing their enforceability, more and more international companies are proposing inclusion of these types of covenants in employment contracts.
-Given that there is uncertainty as to the enforceability of restrictive covenants, and some argue that they may violate the constitutional right to employment, they are included in separate private agreements, rather than the employment contract.
+Given that there is uncertainty as to the enforceability of restrictive covenants, and some argue that they may violate the constitutional right to employment, they are included in separate private agreements, rather than employment contracts.

 i Working time

 The day is divided into the following shifts or working periods:

 - day work: from 6am to 6pm; and

 - night work: from 6pm to 6am.

 Hours of work within these working periods shall be classified as day shift (day work) and night shift (night work) respectively.
 A mixed shift is made up of hours in both periods of work, provided that the period of night work is less than three hours.
-A shift including more than three hours within the night working period will be considered a night shift.
+A shift including more than three hours of night work will be considered a night shift.

-The maximum daily hours of work shall be eight hours and the corresponding maximum working week will be 48 hours.
+The maximum daily hours of work shall be eight hours and thus the maximum working week will be 48 hours.
 The maximum night shift shall be seven hours and the corresponding working week will be a maximum of 42 hours.
 The maximum duration of a mixed shift is seven-and-a-half hours, and the corresponding working week is a maximum of 45 hours.